matgallacher/Mopidy-Material-Webclient/README.rst

 ----------------------------------------

 - Initial release.

-- Lots of unnecessary files still in there from Bower (I'll add grunt at some point to strip out the minified versions).
+- Lots of unnecessary files still in there from Bower, I'll add Grunt at some point to strip out the minified versions.
-- About and restart don't work at all.
+- About and restart don't work at all from the System menu
 - Search produces results but you can't do anything with them.
 I'm not happy with any of the search mechanic at the moment - so expect to see that entirely revamped.
+- Playlist support is really basic, just saving the current queue as a new playlist